Location: Providence Tower, London

 - to minimise the impact of the site on the environment

-- to have it completed within the specified timescales
+- to have the job completed as per the clients specified timescales

 - to liaise and coordinate with other parties and contractors on site ensuring that all crossover work did not negatively impact on the programme